How many Queens did Henry VIII have?

 Jane had actually been a lady-in-waiting for both of Henry’s previous wives.

-She actually did give birth to a male heir for Henry although she died not long after giving birth.
+She did give Henry a much longed for son and male heir, although she died not long after giving birth.

 He was choosing a wife from overseas so that England could form an alliance with another European country which is why he could not meet them first.